OnlineMiniHack/minihack/README.md

 It goes in here.

-## What if we don't finish?
+## What if we Don't Finish?

 Doesn't matter - it's all for fun - so if you learn something, have a laugh, and have a talk to other people, it's a successful event.

-# Are there any rules?
+# Are There any Rules?

 Yes: be excellent to each other!
 Any discrimination or abuse will get you removed from your team.